open-component-model/ocm-website/content/en/mpas/getting_started.md

 k describe productdeployment -n mpas-podinfo-application
 ```

-The result should something like:
+The result should look something like:

 ```bash
 Name:         podinfo